Synthetic Function Demonstrations Improve Generation in Low-Resource Programming Languages: Generating Synthetic Training Data

-Due to the absence of publicly available real-world data, SoTA LLMs' performance on Excel generation is unreliable, making data augmentation challenging \cite{joel2024survey}.
-Fortunately, Excel (as well as other LRPLs) have public documentation of language specifications and library functions.
-We leverage this documentation by augmenting a teacher model to generate a high-quality synthetic curriculum for teaching a student model.
-We expect the student model to learn the Excel basic grammar and functionality from our curriculum while transferring problem-solving skills from its pretraining on HRPLs.
+Due to the lack of pretraining data, even SoTA LLMs' performance is unreliable when generating in an LRPL \cite{joel2024survey}.
+As we show in \S\ref{sec:datasets}, even GPT-4o scores only 58.2\% on a key Excel test set, showing this challenge.
+We must thus develop our method without requiring strong performance in the target domain by the teacher model.
+Fortunately, Excel (and other LRPLs) have rich, public documentation of language specifications and library functions.
+We leverage this (along with verification methods) to augment the teacher model and generate high-quality function demonstrations for the student model.
+We hypothesize that the student will learn to apply basic Excel functionality while transferring general problem-solving skills that it learned from pretraining in HRPLs.